PiretKaris/Team_39/README.md

 - ✈️ Travelling
 - 📖 Learning new languages

-💰 In the past 10 years I have worked as a designer and/or teacher (vocational education)
+💰 In the past 10 years I have worked as a designer and/or teacher (vocational education).

-⚡ Fun fact: have been a member of a legendary Estonian band "Vennaskond" besides two ska/punk bands
+⚡ Fun fact: have been a member of a legendary Estonian band "Vennaskond" besides two ska/punk bands.

 **Sigita**